rcrowley/go-metrics/README.md

 t.Update(47)
 ```

-**NOTE:** Be sure to either unregister meters and timers otherwise and they will
+**NOTE:** Be sure to unregister short-lived meters and timers otherwise they will
 leak memory:

 ```go